MichaelThessel/ultralite/README.md

-This repository contains code and CAD files that allow to build a wood burning camp stove that has a built in blower which allows for a hotter, more efficient and faster burn of the wood and therefore for faster boil times.
+This repository contains design files that allow to build a wood burning camp stove that has a built in blower which allows for a hotter, more efficient and faster burn of the wood and therefore for faster boil times.

 # Components